xuankimtran/docs-1/pages/katalon-studio/docs/how-to-test-different-locales-with-desired-capabilities.md

 <img src="https://github.com/katalon-studio/docs-images/raw/d22b289b2b07c6ae15b9a52e11a3cc245e725974/katalon-studio/how-to-guides/tests-different-browser-locales-with-DC/new-test-suite.png" width=70% alt="New Test Suite">

 3. Create a data file.
 Go to **File > New > Test Data.** Choose **Data Type** as **Internal Data.**
-This data file contains different language code you want to test on browsers.
+This data file contains different language codes you want to test on browsers.
 You can find language codes for Chrome here: [language code](https://developers.google.com/admin-sdk/directory/v1/languages).

 In this example, the language codes are `fr`,`en`,`es`.